drake-mer/pytest-examples/README.md

-# Content of this repository
+# Content of the repository

-The goal of this repository is to demonstrate some abilities of the pytest framework.
+This repository contains code snippets to demonstrate abilities and usual use of the pytest framework.

 ## Demonstration of Fixture